Saffron Building Society Conveyancing Lender Panel Compliance Tool

 To find out more about lender panel compliance,

-Saffron Building Society Conveyancing Panel : Questions and Answers from members of the public
+Frequently asked questions relating to the Saffron Building Society Conveyancing Panel from members of the public

-My conveyancing solicitor is asking me for proof of ID documents stating that this forms part of his requirements as a solicitor on the Saffron Building Society Conveyancing panel.
-This is news to me - can I refuse?
+My conveyancer has informed me that he requires ID documents stating that this is part of his requirements as a solicitor on the Saffron Building Society Conveyancing panel.
+Can this be correct?

 Copyright © Lexsure Limited, 2025